Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 One effective method of avoiding this over-fitting is to apply a *max depth* to the Decision Tree, meaning we only allow it to split the data a certain number of times before it is required to stop.

-We initially trained our model with a placeholder depth of 5, but unfortunately, we don't necessarily know the *optimal* number for this.
-Below we will loop over a variety of values and assess which gives us the best predictive performance!
+I initially trained my model with a placeholder depth of 5, but unfortunately, I didn't necessarily know the *optimal* number for this.
+Below I  looped over a variety of values and assessed which gave me the best predictive performance!

 <br>
 ```python